+Overfitting of the detector.
 The detector can overfit to the existing chain during iterative growing, which means that mistakes in the chain may not be fixed.
-To combat this, we adopt the cross-validation scheme introduced in [37].
-Specifically, we split our image collection S into $S_1$ and $S_2$ , and in each iteration, we run the above procedure first on $S_1$ , and then take the resulting detector and use it to mine the chain in $S_2$ .
+To combat this, we adopt the cross-validation scheme introduced in [36].
+Specifically, we split our image collection S into S_1 and S_2 , and in each iteration, we run the above procedure first on S_1 , and then take the resulting detector and use it to mine the chain in S_2 .
 This produces more coherent chains, and also cleans up any errors introduced in either previous iterations or during chain initialization.

-3.3 Ranking and creating a chain ensemble
+3.3.
+Ranking and creating a chain ensemble

-We now have a set of $K{init}$ chains, each pertaining to a unique visual concept and each covering the entire range of the attribute spectrum.
+We now have a set of K{init} chains, each pertaining to a unique visual concept and each covering the entire range of the attribute spectrum.
 However, some image regions that capture the attribute could have still been missed because they are not easily detectable on their own (e.g., forehead region for "visible forehead").
 Thus, we next describe a simple and efficient way to further diversify the pool of chains to increase the chance that such regions are selected.

 We then describe how to select the most relevant chains to create an ensemble that together best models the attribute.

-3.3.1 Generating new chains anchored on existing ones

-Since the patches in a chain capture the same visual concept across the attribute spectrum, we can use them as anchors to generate new chains by perturbing the patches locally in each image with the same perturbation parameters $(\Delta_x, \Delta_y, \Delta_s)$ .
-More specifically, perturbing a patch centered at (x,y) with size (w,h) using parameter $(\Delta_x, \Delta_y, \Delta_s)$ leads to a new patch at location $(x + \Delta_x w, y + \Delta_y h)$ , with size $(w \times \Delta_s, h \times \Delta_s)$ (see Fig. 5).
-Note that we get the alignment for the patches in the newly generated chains for free, as they are anchored on an existing chain (given that the object is not too deformable).
-We generate $K{pert}$ chains for each of the $K{init}$ chains with $\Delta_x$ and $\Delta_y$ each sampled from $[-\delta{xy}, \delta{xy}]$ and $\Delta_s$ sampled from a discrete set $\chi$ , which results in $K{pert} \times K{init}$ chains in total.
+Generating new chains anchored on existing ones.
+Since the patches in a chain capture the same visual concept across the attribute spectrum, we can use them as anchors to generate new chains by perturbing the patches locally in each image with the same perturbation parameters $(\Delta_x, \Delta_y, \Delta_s)$.
+More specifically, perturbing a patch centered at (x, y) with size (w, h) using parameter $(\Delta_x, \Delta_y, \Delta_s)$ leads to a new patch at location $(x+\Delta_x w, y+$ $\Delta_y h$), with size $(w \times \Delta_s, h \times \Delta_s)$ (see Fig. 4).
+Note that we get the alignment for the patches in the newly generated chains for free, as they are anchored on an existing chain.
+We generate K{pert} chains for each of the K{init} chains with Δ_x and Δ_y each sampled from $[-\delta{xy}, \delta{xy}]$ and Δ_s sampled from a discrete set χ , which results in $K{pert} \times K{init}$ chains in total.
 To detect the visual concept corresponding to a perturbed chain on any new unseen image, we take the detector of the anchoring chain and perturb its detection using the corresponding perturbation parameters.